wakatime/wakatime-cli/USAGE.md

 ### Api Key Environment Variable

-If a `WAKATIME_API_KEY` env var exists, wakatime-cli will use it’s value as the api key.
+If a `WAKATIME_API_KEY` env var exists, wakatime-cli will use its value as the api key.
 This means you don’t need a `~/.wakatime.cfg` file, or you can omit or leave empty the `api_key` setting in your config file if using the env var.
 However, if an api key exists in your `~/.wakatime.cfg` file then it takes precedence over the env var.